Rishabh-Verma-thc/StackOverflow2025-EDA/README.md

     pip install -r requirements.txt
     ```

-# 📌 Project Status

-- 🔄 In Progress
-- ✔ Folder structure setup
-- ✔ Raw data added
-- ✔ Data cleaning complete
-- ⬜ EDA notebook
-- ⬜ Visualization gallery
-- ⬜ Final insights summary

 # 📜 License

 This project is for educational and analytical use.
+Not affiliated with Stack Overflow or Stack Exchange.